5 Options For When You Owe – And Can’t Pay Taxes Right Away

 For all non-streamlined agreements, the IRS will file a tax lien if you owe more than $10,000.

-Sometimes, people who owe more than $50,000 will request an extension of time to get a loan or use their assets to pay down the balance to less than $50,000.
+Sometimes, people who owe more than $50,000 will request an extension to get a loan or use their assets to pay down the balance to less than $50,000.
 Then, they can request a streamlined agreement for the rest of the balance.

 To request a nonstreamlined agreement, you’ll need to call, write, or visit the IRS in person.
 Or, you can get a tax pro to help.